SvenRosvall/VLCB-Arduino/docs/Design.md

 Thus, the order of configured services is important.

 There are currently no implemented services.
-All the functionality of handling CBUS messages is implemented in the main VLCB object.
+All the functionality of handling VLCB messages is implemented in the main Controller object.
 This will be broken out to services.

 ### Details